bradchesney79/effortless-hs256-jwt/README.md

 *Alternatively, you may skip using env vars or a config file and create the object with parameters as the configs to use as such:*
 *'$jwt = new Ehjwt($secretString, null, $dsn, $dbUser, $dbPassword);'*

+* Should you want to prevent developers from using a config file or options passed to the constructor, you may set ESJWT_USE_ENV_VARS as true to enforce usage of the environment variables-- it is an option available to you but it isn't fool proof.

 **Run the db install script that can be found in the schema directory**